Octopus Intelligent Drive Pack vs Intelligent Octopus Go in 2026

 4. When does the £40 subscription start to make sense?

-That does not mean Drive Pack is poor value below that point, because convenience and charging habits matter too.
+That does not mean Drive Pack is poor value for everyone, because convenience and predictable billing matter too.
+The FAQ also says the subscription price is fixed for a defined three-month or 12-month period from the subscription start, so the certainty is real but narrow.
 It does show why the subscription is not an automatic bargain for every driver.
 If your mileage is moderate and the rest of your home can use a cheap overnight window, Intelligent Octopus Go often looks like the more balanced deal.

 5. Who each one suits best